-I frontloaded my classes to heavily at Brandeis, and coming into my Junior Spring Semester, I was mostly done my majors.
-Since most of my friends were abroad, I decided to work on a side project for the semester, with my only class being French.
+I frontloaded my classes to heavily at Brandeis, and coming into my Junior Spring Semester, I had completed the majority of the coursework requisite for my majors.
+During that semester, as most of my friends were abroad, I decided to work on a side project for the semester, accompanied only by a French class requisite for my graduation.
 This was one of the best decisions of my life.

 CalcU was my first big independent project, and I loved it.
 It showed me how much fun desigining and building a system from scratch can be.
-It taught me more than I can say about how to manage engineers.
+It taught me more than I can say about how to manage coders - particularly those hungry to learn.
 It made me believe that I am capable of building big, complicated, and technically complex systems.
 It was the project that enabled me to identify as an engineer.

 It ultimately failed.
 The system and software are good at what they do.
 They are built in a way that minimizes server costs, and are fairly well exposed for future data science work.
 However, I failed to generate the enthusiasm about the system that I had hoped.
-I did the classic engineering mistake of building without consulting real users, and trying to present a polished end result without thinking about whether it is what people wanted.
+I did the classic engineering mistake of building without consulting real users: trying to present a polished end result without thinking about whether it is what people wanted/needed/could be familiar with.
 I avoided pushing the software into the hands of users because I was afraid of what they would think, and by the time I was satisfied with it, it was too rigid to enable valid user feedback to influence the final product.

-I am deeply thankful for the experience.
+I am deeply thankful for the experience that CalcU gave me.
 The folks I got to work with (students and teachers in the high-schools, the faculty at Brandeis who advised me (Profs.
-Torrey and Hickey), and my friends and interns Russ, Roger and Danny) made it one of the most fun and exciting projects I’ve ever worked on.
+Torrey and Hickey), and my friends and interns Sofia, Russ, Roger and Danny) made it one of the most fun and exciting projects I’ve ever worked on.

 I hope to work more in this space in the future, and learn from the ups and downs of the time I spend on this project.I could talk about CalcU for days, but I will not.